daudmujib/ios-sdks/README.md

 ## Support and Contact Information

-If you need any assistance or have questions regarding SimpliFiCard SDK, you can reach out to our support team at support@simplificard.com.
-Additionally, you can visit our website at www.simplificard.com for further documentation, FAQs, and community forums to engage with other developers.
+If you need any assistance or have questions regarding SimpliFiCard SDK, you can reach out to our support team at support@simplifipay.com.